Alejandra Lara: Early Life and Background

+Movement & Wellness: Yoga and various forms of dance, including pole dancing.

+Athletics: Swimming, scuba diving, and roller skating.

+Lara's transition into combat sports began when she started training in karate and wushu-sanda.
+These disciplines eventually led her to pursue a professional career in mixed martial arts.

 Mixed martial arts career

 Early career

 Lara made her MMA debut on 10 December 2011 on Extreme Combat MMA Senshi Ki 1 against Monica Leon, winning the fight in round one via retirement.
 Before joining Bellator MMA, she amassed a record of 6 wins against 1 loss.